 But how much do you actually know about basketball?
 There’s more to the sport than just dribbling and shooting.
-Here are some interesting facts about basketball to help clue you up.
+Here are some fun facts about basketball to help clue you up.

 Basketball’s roots go all the way back to 1891.
 James Naismith created the game with a pair of peach baskets for games played at a Massachusetts YMCA.

 Despite being invented in Springfield, MA, Naismith was a native Canadian.
 He invented the game while looking for creative ways to encourage his gym pupils to stay active on overcast days.